stwrtrio/movie-festival/README.md

 - POST /api/movies/:id/view To incrementing the view count for the movie
 - POST /api/admin/movies Create a new movie.
 - POST /api/admin/movies/:id Update an existing movie.
+- GET /api/movies/search Search for movies based on their title, description, genres, or artists.
+- GET /api/movies Retrieve a paginated list of movies.

 ## Database Schema
 ### Tables